Online Media Group, Inc.: Citius' Execs Lean on Successful Past to Develop New Markets in the Future

 This type of background lends to a broad scope of opportunities from which to choose a development strategy.
 In a phone conversation, the men explained that they knew that they wanted to develop new drugs that had a great benefit to man without all the risk of starting from scratch.
 Moreover, they knew exactly how to do it.

-During his time at Roche, Holubiak saw it all, from early bench tests to marketing strategies.
+During his time at Roche, Holubiak saw it all, from early proof-of-concept trials to product launches, and marketing strategies for growth.
 He launched drugs that became standards in healthcare, including Tamiflu, Bactrim and the blockbuster antibiotic Rocephin (ceftriaxone), to name just a few successes that play a meaningful role in Holubiak's decision-making process today.

 Answering questions on how to most successfully develop and market a new drug is part of Holubiak's DNA.
-In fact, during a hiatus from Roche, he started his own consulting company called Emron that was dedicated to the economics of new technology underscored by his contention that the traditional ways of simply having a lot of marketing muscle wasn't the way of the future.
+In fact, during a hiatus from Roche, he started his own consulting company called Emron that was dedicated to conducting economic evaluations of new technologies.
+This underscored his contention that the traditional ways of marketing wasn't the way of the future; proving the economic value along with clinical value of a new drug would become essential.
 As it turns out, Holubiak was spot on, as rationalizing the benefit/economics paradigm of a new product - as opposed to just a marketing blitz - is where value is created.
 This has proven especially true now, as the world has shifted more towards personalized therapies versus small molecules.

 His experiences at Roche made his acutely aware of how critical risk management is in the design and development of a new drug.
 It also taught him to look for combinations to improve patient outcomes and capture market.